The 2016 Christmas party season started on Saturday 12th November with a spectacular evening of entertainment - and even more spectacular fundraising!

 A spectacular evening of entertainment

-With the help of our wonderfully generous guests, our annual fundraising ball raised £559,023 towards our work to help children with cancer.
+Thanks to our wonderfully generous guests, our annual fundraising ball raised over £610,000 towards our work to help children with cancer.

-Thank you to everyone who contributed to this astounding achievement.
+We are so very grateful to all those who contributed to this terrific achievement.

-A champagne reception in the stunning Great Room of the Grosvenor House Hotel put everyone in the perfect mood for this lovely evening.
+A champagne reception in the stunning Great Room of the Grosvenor House Hotel gave guests a chance to meet up with friends in this glamourous setting.

 With a delicious three course dinner, exclusive auction items and contributions from a host of celebrity guests and stars of the stage and screen, this year’s event was as magical as ever!